PlayFab/thundernetes/README.md

 > Quick reminder that you can try Azure (and AKS) for free at [azure.com/free](https://azure.com/free).

+## Prerequisites

+Check our [prerequisites](docs/prerequisites.md) document that has resources that will fill the knowledge gaps when working with technologies within thundernetes.

 ## Quickstart

 Check the [quickstart](docs/quickstart.md) document on how to install thundernetes on your cluster and run the sample game server.